GraceShowAI/LLM-Evaluation-Examples/README.md

 ### 1. Prompt Engineering
 - Designed domain-specific prompts to test AI models.
-- Example: "Explain photosynthesis to a 14-year-old."
+- Prompts need to trigger a failure of at least 30%.
-- Evaluated AI responses for clarity, accuracy, and relevance.

 ### 2. LLM Output Evaluation
 - Reviewed AI-generated responses and identified patterns in errors.